peitaw22/facetts/README.md

-## Facetts
+## Introduction
+* This repository provides an inplementation of facetts.
-* An algorithm for estimating cardinality in inner product spaces
+* This is an algorithm for estimating cardinality in inner product spaces

 ## Environment
 * Linux OS (Ubuntu)